martinaalvera/Documentation/user_documentation/galaxy_production_environment/galaxy_production_environment_configuration.rst

 NGINX is configured following the official Galaxy wiki: https://galaxyproject.org/admin/config/nginx-proxy/.

-NGINX is started, usually using the command line, from ``/usr/sbing/nginx``:
+NGINX is started, usually using systemd:

 ::